Harry Golden was a blogger “ahead of his time…”

 Again, not a bad set of goals at all.

-The first thing he did was set the advertisements.
+First off, he set the advertisements.
 (Something I don’t have to worry about.)
-Then – he said – “I cram my editorials into every other inch of available space.”
+Then, “I cram my editorials into every other inch of available space.”
 He had a general rule: “arrange the columns so that a long article is usually followed by two or three short pieces.”

-Turning to my being credentialed to follow in Harry’s footsteps: For starters, I’ve also done a lot of uninterrupted reading myself.
-And I’ve gone to school a lot: A Bachelor’s degree in Mass Communications in 1976, and eight years later the Juris Doctorate – after three years of law school – that allowed me to take the state bar exam.
-Then 12 years after starting law practice (in 1985), I went back to school and got a Master’s Degree in Journalism.
+Turning to my credentials: I’ve also done a lot of uninterrupted reading.
+And gone to school, a lot.
+Bachelor’s degree in Mass Communications in 1976, and eight years later the Juris Doctorate – after three years of law school – that led to the state bar exam.
+12 years after starting law practice (in 1985), I went back to school and got a Master’s Degree in Journalism.

 Another sidenote: As to that latter degree, see also the notes at the end of “Holier than thou,” from a companion blog.
-It said that one of my self-appointed tasks is to “challenge the prevailing quacks.”
+It said one of my self-appointed tasks – as a reporter – is “challenge the prevailing quacks.”

-So anyway, not long after I started taking courses for that Master’s degree, I also started a four-year Education for Ministry course.
-I completed and eventually got credentialed as a Mentor for that course.
+Anyway, not long after I started taking courses for that Master’s degree, I also started a four-year Education for Ministry course.
+I completed it and eventually got credentialed as a Mentor.
 That in turn led – in the fullness of time – to my first blog, DOR Scribe.

-The upshot is that while I enjoy doing that other blog, it doesn’t give me the full range to explore secular topics that this one will.
-For example, this blog will include a number of Travelogs, not to mention posts on Politics and Nostalgia.
+The upshot?
+While I enjoy that other blog, it doesn’t give me the range to explore secular topics.
+This blog will include a number of Travelogs, not to mention posts on Politics and Nostalgia.

-Then there are some Movie reviews.
-Those reviews – when they happen – are kind of throwback to my time at the University of South Florida, in 1976.
-Back then I used to do movie reviews for the student newspaper, The Oracle.
-(Before it got all famous and well-known and stuff.)
-And I liked films enough to make that my minor at USF.
+Then there are Movie reviews.
+Those reviews – when they happen – are a throwback to my time at the University of South Florida, in 1976.
+I reviewed movies for the student newspaper, The Oracle.
+(Before it got all famous and well-known.)
+I liked films enough to make that my minor.

 * * * *